 How to Clean Play Tents and Tunnels

 - Remove debris.
-Shake, sweep or brush out any loose dirt or crumbs
+Turn the tent inside out and shake or brush out any loose dirt or crumbs.

-Tip: Always clean the tent before folding it down and storing it in its pouch or carry case.
-To prevent mold or mildew, never fold and store the play tent or tunnel when wet or damp.
+Tip: Always clean the tent before folding it flat and storing it in its pouch or carry case.
+To prevent mold or mildew, never fold and store the tent when wet or damp.